Acreage Class I and II

 - Captive Wildlife Rules and Regulations

-In order to enhance public safety, the facilities for the housing of Class I and Class II wildlife shall meet the requirements of this rule.
+In order to enhance public safety, the facilities for the housing of Class I and Class II wildlife shall meet the requirements of 68A-6.003, Florida Administrative Code.
 Compliance with these requirements is a necessary condition for licensure.
 For the purpose of this rule, "facility" shall mean the site at which Class I or Class II wildlife are kept or exhibited.
 Applicants must submit a completed "Facility Location Information" form with their application.
 This form is available at the Florida Fish and Wildlife Conservation Commission (FWC) web site.

 ALL NEW APPLICANTS FOR CLASS I AND CLASS II WILDLIFE AND REQUESTS FOR UPGRADES TO EXISTING LICENSES, TO INCLUDE A FAMILY NOT PREVIOUSLY AUTHORIZED AT A FACILITY LOCATION SHALL COMPLY WITH THE FOLLOWING:

 1) Class I wildlife: The facility shall not be constructed on less than five (5) acres.